Neil Gorsuch: Personal life

-Gorsuch has timeshare ownership of a cabin on the headwaters of the Colorado River outside Granby, Colorado, with associates of Philip Anschutz.
-He enjoys the outdoors and fly fishing and on at least one occasion went fly fishing with Scalia.
+Gorsuch enjoys the outdoors and fly fishing; he went fly fishing on at least one occasion with Justice Scalia.
 He raises horses, chickens, and goats, and often arranges ski trips with colleagues and friends.

-He has authored two nonfiction books.
+He has authored three nonfiction books.
 The first, The Future of Assisted Suicide and Euthanasia, was published by Princeton University Press in July 2006.
 He is a co-author of The Law of Judicial Precedent, published by Thomson West in 2016.
+In 2024, Gorsuch co-wrote Over Ruled: The Human Toll of Too Much Law, a critique of overregulation and mass incarceration.

+In 2017, after his announcement as a Supreme Court nominee, the New York Times reported that Gorsuch owned a timeshare outside Granby, Colorado, with associates of Philip Anschutz, that was later sold the same year.
+Reporting from Politico in April 2023 revealed that Gorsuch had sold the cabin to Brian Duffy, the CEO of the law firm Greenberg Traurig, which litigates cases before the Supreme Court, but failed to disclose the purchaser's identity on his federal disclosure forms.
+The property was listed for sale for a few years but did not go under contract until the week after Gorsuch joined the Supreme Court.
+Since 2017, Greenberg Traurig has been involved in at least 22 cases before or presented to the Supreme Court.

+Gorsuch has been active in several professional associations throughout his legal career, including the American Bar Association, the American Trial Lawyers Association, Phi Beta Kappa, the Republican National Lawyers Association, and the New York, Colorado, and District of Columbia Bar Associations.
+In May 2019, it was announced that Gorsuch would become the new chairman of the board of the National Constitution Center, succeeding former vice president Joe Biden.

 Religion

 Gorsuch was the first member of a mainline Protestant denomination to sit on the Supreme Court since the retirement of John Paul Stevens in 2010.
 He and his two siblings were raised Catholic and attended weekly Mass.
-Gorsuch attended Georgetown Preparatory School, a Jesuit Catholic high school in North Bethesda, Maryland, from which he graduated in 1985.
 His wife, Louise, is British-born; the two met while Neil was studying at Oxford.
 Louise was raised in the Church of England.
-The two married at St. Nicholas' Anglican Church in Henley-on-Thames.

 When the couple returned to the United States they joined Holy Comforter, an Episcopal parish in Vienna, Virginia, attending weekly services.
 Gorsuch volunteered there as an usher.
 The Gorsuch family later attended St. John's Episcopal Church in Boulder, Colorado, a liberal church with a longstanding open-door policy for the LGBT community.
-The Episcopal Church and the Church of England are both members of the Anglican Communion, which considers itself both Catholic and Reformed but rejects papal authority.
-During his 2017 confirmation hearing, responding to a Senator's question about his faith, Gorsuch replied, "I attend an Episcopal church in Boulder with my family, Senator."
+During his 2017 confirmation hearing, responding to a senator's question about his faith, Gorsuch replied, "I attend an Episcopal church in Boulder with my family, senator."
 After marrying in a non-Catholic ceremony and joining an Episcopal church, Gorsuch has not publicly clarified his religious affiliation.

-Awards and honors

-Gorsuch received the Edward J. Randolph Award for outstanding service to the Department of Justice and the Harry S. Truman Foundation's Stevens Award for outstanding public service in the field of law.